-At the beginning of 2019 we held an extensive public consultation on the first draft of the certification standard, including workshops in multiple countries and an online survey.
-We received a lot of positive and constructive feedback, which we are now processing and feeding back into the standard.
-A second round of consultation is currently taking place until the end of August.
+In 2019, we held two extensive public consultations on the drafts of the certification standard, including workshops in multiple countries and an online survey.
+We received a lot of positive and constructive feedback, which has been processed and fed back into the standard.

 We expect the roll-out of the new standard, including system preparations, training development and implementation, to take approximately a year after the publication.
 This means we expect farmers can begin to be audited against the new standard from the beginning of 2021.

 Meanwhile, the current Rainforest Alliance and UTZ programs will continue to run in parallel as the transition across to our new standard takes place.